The Era of AKI Biomarkers

 Acute kidney injury (AKI) is featured by acute deterioration in renal function, defined by changes in serum creatinine (SCr), urine output, or both.
 As one syndrome, AKI encompasses a wide variety of causes and risk factors, leading to a decline in kidney function or renal damage.
-Sepsis, shock, advancing age, cardiac surgery, nephrotoxic medication and heart failure are major risk factors for AKI and represents a global burden with 13 million cases per year, and around 2 million deaths.
+Sepsis, shock, advancing age, cardiac surgery, nephrotoxic medication and heart failure are major risk factors for AKI representing a global burden with 13 million cases per year, and around 2 million deaths (1).
 Besides, AKI survivors are at higher risk for chronic kidney disease, recurrent AKI, and end-stage renal disease.

-Based on the 2012 published Kidney Disease: Improving Global Outcomes (KDIGO) guidelines, diagnosis of AKI and stratification of its severity depends on the magnitude of increase in serum creatinine, and the decrease in urine output.
+Based on the 2012 published Kidney Disease: Improving Global Outcomes (KDIGO) guidelines, diagnosis of AKI and stratification of its severity depends on the magnitude of increase in serum creatinine, and the decrease in urine output (2).

-Given the multiple factors (muscle mass, protein intake, gender, age) that affect the concentration of serum creatinine and its slow kinetics the medical community is considering it as imperfect gold standard for decades.
-Especially, in acute care settings, where kidney function changes dynamically, a diagnostic tool without those limitations is still lacking.
+Given the multiple factors (muscle mass, protein intake, gender, age) that affect the concentration of serum creatinine and its slow kinetics the medical community is considering serum creatinine rather as an imperfect gold standard.
+Especially, in acute care settings, where kidney function changes dynamically, a diagnostic tool without those limitations is still missing (2).

-Low urine output is a symptom of renal failure but not only easily influenced by the use of diuretics and hemodynamic status but also unspecific for the degree of renal deterioration.
+Low urine output is usually a symptom of renal failure but not only it is easily influenced by the use of diuretics and hemodynamic status but it is also non-indicative to the extent of renal deterioration.

 Considering the limitations of the current markers in the KDIGO guidelines, new biomarkers are suggested to improve the clinical management of AKI patients.
-In the past decade, several novel biomarkers have emerged and sufficient related clinical trials have been published.
-Therefore, the 23rd Acute Disease Quality Initiative (ADQI) meeting, was organized to review the current evidence for AKI biomarkers and to conclude recommendations regarding AKI clinical management for clinicians and researchers.
+In the past decade, several novel biomarkers have emerged and extensively investigated in clinical trials.
+Therefore, the 23rd Acute Disease Quality Initiative (ADQI) meeting, was organized to review the current evidence for AKI biomarkers and to conclude recommendations regarding AKI clinical management for clinicians and researchers (2).

 From 31 representative publications, the ADQI working group drafted recommendations, which were classified by 4 topics: